 Keenetic#2 router has Internet access via ISP, which provides a private IP address.

 NOTE: Important!
 The Keenetic router, which runs the L2TP/IPsec or PPTP VPN server, must be connected to the Internet with a public IP address, and when using a KeenDNS domain name, it must be configured in the 'Direct access' mode.
-If any of these conditions are not met, it will be impossible to connect to such server from the Internet.
+If any of these conditions are not met, connecting to such a server from the Internet will be impossible.